ga-wdi-boston/js-dom-assessment/diagnostic.md

 In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->
+The DOM, or Document Object Model, is a visual representation of our HTML in the browser.
+It 'models' the structure of our html and allows for us to make (unsaved) changes to it in the browser.
 <!-- your answer ends here -->

 ## Question 6